The Insider's Guide to Route 66's Must-Stop Spots

 Zuni Pueblo

-Experience the Zuni's unique artistry in their tiny, carved-rock “fetishes” and the sacred ancestral cliff dwellings that are endemic to the Zuni culture — situated in this part of New Mexico for the last 1300 years and the site of the first contact between Europeans and the Native people of the Southwest.
+Experience Zuni's unique artistry in their tiny, carved-rock “fetishes” and the sacred ancestral cliff dwellings that are endemic to the Zuni culture — situated in this part of New Mexico for the last 1300 years and the site of the first contact between Europeans and the Native people of the Southwest.

 Wild Spirit Wolf Sanctuary